spatie/laravel-backup/docs/taking-backups/events.md

 This event will be fired right after the zipfile - containing the dumps of the databases and any files that were selected for backup - is created, and before that zip will get copied over to the backup destination(s).
 You can use this event to do last minute manipulations on the created zip file.

-It has one public method `$pathToZip` which contains a path to the created zipfile.
+It has one public property `$pathToZip` which contains a path to the created zipfile.